On the nonorientable four-ball genus of torus knots: Involutive obstruction and genus bounds from the unoriented link Floer TQFT

 \begin{defn} A \emph{disoriented link cobordism} (in $S^3 \times I$) between disoriented links $\mathcal{L}_1 =(L_1,\p_1,\q_1,\bfl_1)$ and $\mathcal{L}_2 =(L_2,\p_2,\q_2,\bfl_2)$ is a pair $\mathcal{F}=(F,a)$ where $F$ is a smoothly embedded surface in $S^3 \times I$ such that $\partial F= (L_1 \times \{0\}) \cup (L_2 \times \{1\})$ and $a$ is an oriented $1$-manifold which is properly embedded in $(F,\partial F)$ such that $F\backslash a$ is orientable and $\partial a=\q_1 -\p_1 +\p_2 -\q_2$. \end{defn}

 The main theorem of \cite{fan2019unoriented} is as follows.
 Note that, while the theorem is originally stated on the level of homology, one can observe directly from its proof that it actually holds on chain level up to (a possibly non-unique) chain homotopy.
+Slightly more specifically, the map $F_S$ is constructed by decomposing the disoriented link cobordism into a composition of four types of elementary disoriented link cobordisms~\cite[Chapter 2]{fan2019unoriented} to each component of which one assigns a $\delta$-grading preserving $\mathbb{F}_2[U]$-module map.
+Different decompositions into elementary cobordisms are related by a collection of moves (see \cite[Section 7.1]{fan2019unoriented}), each of which preserves the filtered chain homotopy class---see Step 6 in the proof of \cite[Theorem 1.3.1]{fan2019unoriented}.

 \begin{thm}[{\cite[Theorem 1.3.1]{fan2019unoriented}}] Let $S$ be a disoriented link cobordism between (disoriented) links $L_1$ and $L_2$.
 Then there is a $\delta$-grading-preserving $\mathbb{F}_2[U]$-module map